heyrocker/content-style-guide/06-web-elements.html.md

 layout: article
 ---

-Every piece of content we publish is supported by a number of smaller pieces.
-This section lays out our style in regards to these web elements, and explains our approach to the tricky art of SEO.
+Every piece of content we publish contains a collection of small chunks, each one with a specific purpose that impacts presentation, SEO, accessibility, and a host of other purposes.
+This section lays the uses cases for these web elements.
+You can also see [Writing For Accessibility](/12-writing-for-accessibility.html.md) and [Writing For SEO](/19-writing-for-seo.html.md)

 ## Guidelines